Nelson hold: Half nelson

 The half nelson is referred to by most coaches as being the easiest pinning hold in folkstyle wrestling, and is very commonly used.
 The half nelson is done using only one hand, by passing it under the arm of the opponent and locking the hand on the opponent's neck.
 In addition, the hand not being used should be holding the opponent's other wrist so that they cannot post the hand or peel the half nelson off.

-A power half nelson is a type of half nelson.
-The hand not performing the nelson is placed on the opponent's head to increase the overall power of the half nelson.
+A power half nelson is a type of half nelson wherein the hand not performing the nelson is placed on the opponent's head to increase the overall power of the half nelson.

 When the half nelson has been put into place, it is used to turn the opponent over onto their back.
 This is accomplished by using the hand to press the opponent's neck down, while using the arm under the opponent's shoulder to lift the shoulder and drive it perpendicularly to the opponent's body.

 When the opponent has been turned over onto their back, the aggressor attempts to pin them by tightening the grip on the neck, putting the nelson in more deeply so that the aggressor's elbow is hooking the opponent's neck.
 Often the aggressor remains perpendicular to the opponent, chest on chest.
 The aggressor's free hand is used to minimize struggling by hooking the opponent's near or far leg or crotch.